 Does the IRS Monitor Withdrawals Directly?

-Understanding Structuring and Why It’s Illegal
+Understanding Structuring and Why It Is Illegal

 How to Handle Large Withdrawals the Right Way